"Emigrate with Confidence"

 What it takes to win an invitation

-Priority 4 applies the same “exceptional and outstanding achievement” standard as Priority 3 — the difference is sector, not calibre.
+This pathway applies the same “exceptional and outstanding achievement” standard as the Tier 1 stream; the difference is sector, not calibre.

 • Sustained record of innovation in the chosen Tier Two sector